Aditya-cmg/Covid-19-Dashboard/README.md

 # Covid-19-Dashboard

-How to run-
+How to run-<br>
-1- download the files
+1- download the files <br>
-2- run index.py on pycharm or any IDE
+2- run index.py on pycharm or any IDE<br>
-3- the link to web app should come up
+3- the link to web app should come up<br>
-NOTE- due to some complications , I could not upload the app to Heroku or on web.
+NOTE- due to some complications , I could not upload the app to Heroku or on web.<br>

 File Structure-
 1- assets - contains css file(I used it from the web itself) and images to upload if any